goinnn/django-multiselectfield/README.rst

 1.4 SortMultiSelectField
 ------------------------

-Since version 0.1.14, this package also includes a second field type called: SortMultiSelectField.
+Since version 0.1.14, this package also includes a another field type called: SortMultiSelectField.

 For this field to work, you need to include `jQuery <https://jquery.com/download/>`_ (already included in the Django admin) and `jQuery UI <https://jqueryui.com/download/>`_.